 Let me continue with the story of the “major purchase”.
 That major purchase was supposed to be delivered on a certain date first thing in the morning.
 I rearranged my schedule to receive my purchase.
 The day kept progressing and nothing.
 I called, no answer.
 I emailed, no reply.
 I texted, no response.
 Finally, later in the day, I get a text that they are backed up but they will be making the delivery soon.
 Okay!

 Time passed and now it is early evening and nothing.
 No communication, no status!
 Now my frustration escalates.
 Again, lack of communication.
-If I would have gotten an update or status, I would have not been totally happy, but I would have been appreciative of the information and not be in expectancy!
+If I would have received a follow-up update or status, I would have not been totally happy, but I would have been appreciative of the information and not be in expectancy!
 At the end of the day, the delivery did not happen 🤦🏻♀️.
 It was delivered the next day!

 The frustrating part is the selling part of the deal was great.
 It was a great conversation.
 She seemed trustworthy.
 Even though the business didn’t really have any reviews I didn’t care because I was interested in the product which was actually a piece of equipment.
 The level of excitement presented during the sale should continue to carry out until delivery.
 Even though I purchased a great item, I would not recommend them to anyone to avoid them experiencing the same thing.